TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-06-20-7-news-and-changes-in-symplify-6.md

     Do you use Easy Coding Standard, Package Builder or Statie?
 Do you need to upgrade safely? **Do you want to benefit from new features?**

     This post shows 7 news and changes, that might affect you (in a good way).
-tweet: "New Post on #php 🐘 blog: 7 News and Changes in #symplify 6  #ecs"

 updated_since: "November 2020"
 updated_message: |